 Integrity Officer, in consultation with other institutional officials as

-appropriate, will appoint an inquiry committee and committee chair within 10
+appropriate, appoints an inquiry committee and committee chair within 10

 days of the initiation of the inquiry.

-The inquiry committee should consist of individuals who do not have real
+The inquiry committee consists of individuals who do not have real

 or apparent conflicts of interest in the case, are unbiased, and have the